melindawinter/portfolio/README.md

 ## Usage

-This is a site that I hope will be visited by other people in my professional fields and potential new employers or collaborators.
+This is a site that I hope will be visited by other people in my professional field and potential new employers or collaborators.
 It can be used to give people a clearer idea of what I can offer them or their business.
 The contact page will help visitors quickly and easily reach out to me.

 https://blog.hootsuite.com/social-media-icons/
 W3 School and Codecademy